 - Notification – Email to label contact person

-These settings can be changed if needed, otherwise leave all settings to default and click OK.
+If needed, these settings can be changed; otherwise, leave all settings to default and click OK.

 Create variation label SharePoint 2013:

 After configuring variation settings, proceed with creating variation labels.
-The very first variation label you are creating will be the “Source Variation” site.
-In our case, it’s English, let’s create it.
+The first variation label you create will be the “Source Variation” site.
+In our case, it’s English; let’s create it.

 - Language: This setting defines SharePoint User interface elements of the variation site.
 Choices appear on the site template language drop-down depends on the language packs installed.